Project Details

 new p5(sketch);

 As I significantly prefer the first option, I have to find another way to isolate the sketches.
 ChatGPT suggested to use iframes as a way of isolation.
-Inside an iframe, each sketch could live seperatedly and use the more elegant global mode.
+Iframes are like a box in a box, they put the content is an extra container that is isolated from the outside (which is the rest of my webiste).
+Inside an iframe, each sketch could live seperatedly and use the more elegant global mode of coding.
 I do not have enough experience to judge how good / bad it is to encapsule the sketches in iframes, but I gave it a try.

 Some back and forth with ChatGPT and changing things myself lead to the following p5.html shortcode: